 10:30 – 11:45 AM Session 5: Vital Infrastructure and Broadband Access

-This panel focuses on the infrastructure necessary for economic development, offering an assessment of existing infrastructure and considering the kinds of infrastructural developments that are necessary to promote thriving rural communities.
-The discussion will pay particular attention to broadband access and its significance for a new economic strategy for North Carolina.
+This panel focused on the infrastructure necessary for economic development, offering an assessment of existing infrastructure and considering the kinds of infrastructural developments that are necessary to promote thriving rural communities.
+The discussion paid particular attention to broadband access and its significance for a new economic strategy for North Carolina.
 Moderated by Dr. Sarah Verbiest, Executive Director of the UNC Center for Maternal and Infant Health and Director of the Jordan Institute for Families at UNC School of Social Work

 11:45 – 1:00 PM Lunch Break